SensehacK/dev-cheatsheet/iOSRTLAlignmentSupport.md

 ### Step 7

-Method called for fetchting the Text Alignment preference from render class method variables to check whether it is "RTL" or "LTR" abbreviation for the same is "Right To Left" & vice versa.
+Method called for fetching the Text Alignment preference from render class method variables to check whether it is "RTL" or "LTR" abbreviation for the same is "Right To Left" & vice versa.

 ```objective-c.
 //**AR